Home » blog » How To Create a Successful Dropshipping Business Plan (A Step-by-Step Guide)

 How much do I need to start a dropshipping business?

 The long and short answer is, it depends.
-You can start a dropshipping business with literally $0, and still scale it.
-You could still start with $10,000 and won’t go so far.
+You can start a dropshipping with literally $0, and still scale it.
+You could still start with $10,000 and not go so far.
 To this end, we’d say start with whatever you have.

 Can I start dropshipping with $100?